glennpoorman/nodejs-samples/12-oauth/README.txt

 Try It
 ------

-Optionally register this application with GitHub.
-I've already done this and included the client id and secret in "server/config.js".
-If you want to see how it's done though, you can register your own version and replace the information in that file.
+Register this application with GitHub and record the client id and secret in the file "server/config.js".
+Again this is a one-time step done by the developer.
+I registered my own version for testing purposes but have left this as a step in order to give the reader the experience of registering an application with an authorization server and also to avoid storing client credentials in the source repo.

 Start the server by running "npm start" from the command line.